RolandDaum/RolandDaum/README.md

 ###

-<p align="left">Learned Java in school, rest is Self-taught with Google and Chat-GPT</p>
+<p align="left">Learned Java in school, rest is self-taught with Google and Chat-GPT</p>

 ###